The Practice Incentives Program (PIP) aims to support general practice activities.

-The PIP Cervical Screening Incentive aims to encourage GP's to screen under-screened women, that is women aged between 20 and 69 years who have not had a cervical smear in the last four years, for cervical cancer and to increase overall screening rates.
+The PIP Cervical Screening Incentive aims to encourage GPs to screen under-screened women, that is women aged at least 24 years and 9 months but less than 75 years who have not had a cervical smear in the last four years, for cervical cancer and to increase overall screening rates.

 For more information, read the Cervical Screening incentive guidelines.